13 Key Performance Indicators That Measure Marketing Success

 Social media marketing has been rising in importance for years, but not every channel is a good fit for every business.
 Invest in the right social channels by examining how much traffic is coming to your site from each platform as well as how much of that traffic turns into actual leads.

-Sales Team Response Time
+10. Sales Response Time

-Email Marketing Performance
+11. Email Marketing Performance

-Email marketing performance is typically analyzed through
+Email marketing performance is typically analyzed through these KPIs:

 - Bounce Rate